If you and your partner are having relationship problems you can get support to try to sort things out.

 Your partner doesn't need to be with you to attend a counselling session.

 Find a counselling service through The Spark.
 Phone the charity's relationship helpline on 0808 802 2088.
-It's open Tuesdays and Wednesdays from 11am to 2pm and it's a free number.
+It's open from Monday to Thursday from 9am to 5pm and it's a free number.

 If you decide to split up